Connect with us

 When buying a used car, your depreciation generally tends to be lower.
 However, this isn’t automatic and depends on how much you pay for the car.

 For instance, if you buy the same car mentioned above for $90,000 with 5 years left on its COE, your annual depreciation will be $14,600 [($90,000 – $17,000) / 5].
 This is less than the annual depreciation of $17,300 that you would incur if you bought it new and owned it for ten years.
-This is why some car owners prefer to let another owner incur the high depreciation of the earlier years and buy the car in the used car market when depreciation is lower.
+This is why some car owners prefer to let another owner bear the high depreciation in the early years and buy the car in the used car market when depreciation is lower.

 However, if you pay $100,000 for the same car, your annual depreciation increases to $16,600.
 In such cases, from an annual depreciation standpoint, you might be better off negotiating a better price with the dealer and buying the car new.
-For example, a $5,000 discount on a brand-new car would result in an annual depreciation of $16,800, which is just $200 more per year to own a brand-new car instead of a used one.
+For example, a $5,000 discount on a brand-new car would result in an annual depreciation of $16,800, which is just $200 more per year than owning a used car.

 Read Also: 5 Things To Know Before Buying Pre-Owned Cars In Singapore